a review by the Crow.

 (I mean, if someone did that on my stage… that’d be a savage beating out the back.)

 The previews continue to be disastrous.
-The next one is Mike again, who decides to commit to the “method” when having an intimate scene with his real-life girlfriend Lesley (oh, so that’s how things are…) before stepping out to deliver his lines while… erm… turgid.
+The next disaster is down to Mike again, who decides to commit to the “method” when having an intimate scene with his real-life girlfriend Lesley (oh, so that’s how bad things are…) before stepping out to deliver his lines while… erm… turgid.
 After that disaster, Lesley has had enough of Mike, and essentially dumps him, before going on to share an intimate moment with Riggan’s girlfriend Laura (Andrea Riseborough).

 Running parallel to all of this is the: story of Riggan’s reconnecting with his daughter Sam (Emma Stone) by his ex-wife Sylvia (Amy Ryan), who’s just been back from rehab some time before the movie’s events, and gets caught both smoking marijuana by her father, and coming closer to the bad-boy Mike (which sets off an interesting plot-angle during the third preview which runs until the end of the movie); the conflict he and Mike share with the critic Tabby Dickinson (Lindsay Duncan); and Riggan’s troubles with both alcoholism and the manifestation of his old self: the eponymous Birdman (Benjamin Kanes).

 See, Riggan seems to have telekinetic powers at times.
 Just like he exhibited in the very first moments of the movie, he is Birdman (as Birdman never stops reminding him).
 He can move things with the power of his mind.
-He can fly (woo-hoo!).
-He is super strong and can save the world.
+He can fly (imagine that!).
+He’s super strong and can save the world.

 The plot ends up boiling down to the premiere show.
 And do things go tits up?
 Well… no. I don’t consider it a spoiler to let you know that it goes really, really well.
 But is that a win?
 Is that a victory for our protagonists?
 Well, that’s where the plot excels.